diegotty/obsidian_vault/year 3, semester 1/multicore/MPI/01 - introduction and message sending.md

 ### `MPI_Sendrecv`
 `MPI_Sendrecv` is an alternative in message sending: it allows, in a single combined function, to send a message to one destination and simultaneously receive a message from one source process
+- it is blocking
 - its primary role is to prevent deadlocks (as we know, sends can be blocking, so if two processes send a message at the same time to each other, a deadlock could happen)
+- we don’t need to schedule the communication ourselves
 - it is an atomic function
 ```c
 int MPI_Sendrecv(